vajrastra/Data-cleaning-Shark-Attack/README.md

 ---

-For detailed information about the data cleaning steps and project progress, refer to the [Project Notebook](ProjectNotebook.ipynb).
+For detailed information about the data cleaning steps and project progress, refer to the excel workbook.

 For more information about the original dataset and its source, visit [Kaggle](https://www.kaggle.com/mysarahmadbhat/shark-attacks).